andreas-trad/mc-legacy/README.md

 </code></pre><br/>

 <h3>Adding and removing classes</h3>
-Sometimes during an animation it's useful to change either add or remove classes from the animated elements.
+Sometimes during an animation it's useful to either add or remove classes from the animated elements.
 This not only applies alterations on the elements' appearance but also provides a way to change the groups of elements to animate on following animations dynamically.<br/>
 MSS provides the ability to dynamically add and remove classes to elements by the keywords:<br/>